FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/acl-mechanism.md

 FHE.add(notAllowedCt, allowedCt); // -> ACLNotAllowed
 ```
 Every newly created ciphertext handle is allwed to the creating contract for the duration of the transaction, and any other
-allowance must be explicitly granted by this contract.
+allowance must be explicitly granted by this contract, with the following solidity api:

+1. `FHE.allowThis(CIPHERTEXT_HANDLE)` - allows the current contract access to the handle.
+2. `FHE.allow(CIPHERTEXT_HANDLE, ADDRESS)` - allows the specified address access to the handle.
+3. `FHE.allowTransient(CIPHERTEXT_HANDLE, ADDRESS)` - allows the specified address access to the handle for the duration of the transaction.

 :::note[Note]
 For a user to be able to decrypt a ciphertext off-chain via the decryption network, the issuer must be allowed on the ciphertext handle.